Euler Obstructed Cooper Pairing: Nodal Superconductivity and Hinge Majorana Zero Modes: Euler Obstructed Cooper Pairing

 The total winding number of all pairing nodes of $\Delta_b$ is determined by the normal-state Euler numbers $\N_\pm$ as \eq{ \sum_{i} \W_{b,i} = 2 \E_b\ , } where $\E_b$ is called the Euler index of $\Delta_b$ since it is determined by the Euler numbers as \eq{ \E_b=\frac{1}{2}\left[\N_+ - (-1)^b \N_-\right]\ . } To see this, since $\W_{b,i}$ does not care about the specific shape of $D_{b,i}$, we can choose all $D_{b,i}$ such that (i) they have no intersection, and (ii) $\M-\cup_i D_{b,i}$ has zero measure on $\M$.
 In this case, Stokes' theorem naturally suggests that the first term in \eqnref{eq:W_b_i} does not contribute to the total winding, while the last two terms give the Euler index.

 \eqnref{eq:W_b_E_b_N} is the main result of this section, which relates the total winding number of the pairing nodes of $\Delta_b$ on $\M_+$ to the Euler numbers on $\M_\pm$.
 It also indicates that nonzero $\E_b$ requires $\Delta_b$ to have pairing nodes on $\M_+$, because if $\Delta_b$ does not have any pairing nodes, the total winding number of the pairing nodes must be zero.
 As a result, \eqnref{eq:E_b_N} suggests that $\Delta_{\shpa}$ always has pairing nodes, while $\Delta_{\perp}$ can be nodeless if $\N_+ = \N_-$.
-Compared to the monopole Cooper pairing proposed in \refcite{Li2018WSMObstructedPairing} whose pairing nodes are enforced by the nonzero monopole charge determined by Chern numbers, here the pairing nodes of a Euler obstructed pairing channel are enforced by the nonzero Euler index determined by Euler numbers.
+Compared to the monopole Cooper pairing proposed in \refcite{Li2018WSMObstructedPairing} whose pairing nodes are enforced by the nonzero monopole charge determined by Chern numbers, here the pairing nodes of a Euler obstructed pairing channel are enforced by the nonzero Euler index determined by Euler numbers. { Moreover, conceptually speaking, the zeros of $\Delta_{\shpa}$ are the superconducting generalization of the Euler-number-enforced normal-state band touching points discussed in \refcite{Ahn2019TBGFragile}, since the zeros of $\Delta_{\shpa}$ are also enforced by the normal-state Euler numbers. }

+Besides enforcing pairing nodes, nonzero $\E_b$ can also provide obstruction to smooth $\Delta_{b}(\bsl{q})$ in certain gauges.
+For example, we can separate $\M_+$ into two hemispheres, and $\M_-$ will also be separated into two patches according to the one-to-one correspondence $\bsl{p}(\bsl{q})$.
+Then, given any real oriented gauge for the normal-state basis based on the patch choice, $\Delta_b(\bsl{q})$ with nonzero $\E_b$ is not smooth in $\M_+$, and cannot be expanded in terms of the normal spherical Harmonics.
+Instead, $\Delta_b(\bsl{q})$ should be expanded in terms of the monopole Harmonics~\cite{Wu1976MonopoleHarmonics,Li2018WSMObstructedPairing} with the monopole charge determined by $\E_b$.